TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Evan, Dennis here.
 Good questions.
 Two things that we have going for us right now is despite the challenging aspects of the business, what's been interesting is the price gaps have generally stayed very consistent.
 And I know a lot of you have seen that as you've looked at the measured channel data.
 So in terms of the price gaps, the nice thing is they haven't been closing, so the opportunity for pricing exists.

-The other thing is in private label we've got a little bit of a different relationship with our customers in terms of what we call fact-based selling where it tends to be a little more open book in terms of what the input cost structure of a product is.
+The other thing is in private label, we've got a little bit of a different relationship with our customers in terms of what we call fact-based selling, where it tends to be a little more open book in terms of what the input cost structure of the product is.
 And we actually can sit down and will sit down and compare the year-over-year change in the particular ingredients that go into the product and work out generally a mutually agreeable relationship in terms of how to price or modify the product to get the margin covered.

 So I think we're in a good place to do that.
 I'd be much more concerned if we saw price gaps dropping, which wouldn't leave the room to get those penny or two, and that's really what you're talking about, pennies on the unit.
 So I think we're in good shape.
 I'll turn it over to Sam for comments.